 When some people use the Internet of Things they are actually talking about The Internet of Everything, and vice versa.
 So, do these terms actually matter?
 Yes.

 The Internet of Everything brings with it a lot more challenges than the Internet of Things, challenges that at CloudRail we are solving with our One API.
 The Internet of Things already has the problem of everything using a completely different API to talk to each other.
-Oh, sure, there are some devices that use the same standards, but almost all major manufactures are in a standards war, meaning that developers can’t use the Netatmo API to connect to a Nest.
+Oh, sure, there are some devices that use the same standards, but almost all major manufacturers are in a standards war, meaning that developers can’t use the same API to connect to Netatmo or a Nest.

 These competing standards and different data sources is harmful to creating the future.
 Consider the reason why the Internet became one of the great changes in human history.
 It all started out with people with different skill sets and preferences working away at solving the problems that they faced every day.
 At the moment, it is hard for these kinds of people to coordinate with each other and devices with competing standards and data formats.
 If a developer builds something that uses DropBox as data storage, then another developer will find it harder to integrate their service using DropBox into it.